Back

 RAG Pipeline Case Studies

 The best way to understand where RAG pipelines are a good fit with an LLM application is to look at a few examples.
 The advantages of RAG pipelines drive its application towards situations where you need contextual data that is not in your LLM model.
+In these cases, providing context or domain knowledge is crucial for delivering accurate and relevant responses.
 Most applications revolve around working with a specific user, usually an internal or external customer, who needs data unique to them or some aspect of your business.
+The workflow relies on processed data to ensure that relevant information is retrieved efficiently.
+RAG can be applied in customer service chatbots, enterprise search engines, legal and financial research, healthcare, personalized education, and internal knowledge management.
 A question-answering workflow helps the user quickly retrieve information with minimal hallucination.

 Here are a few general examples of some typical applications: